phpaulohenrique/phpaulohenrique/README.md

 ![Next JS](https://img.shields.io/badge/NextJS-05122A?style=flate&logo=next.js&logoColor=0d0d0d)

+Recently, I’ve focused on writing tests, a skill that has significantly improved my ability to deliver reliable and maintainable software.
+Testing has become a crucial part of my development process, ensuring that my code is not only functional but also robust.

-Besides this I have learned how to have the discipline not to give up when things get complicated.
-Certainly I still have a lot more to learn, a lot more problems to solve, a lot more to develop and this is what makes me love coding.
+I believe in persistence and discipline that help me tackle challenges head-on.
+There's always more to learn, more problems to solve, and more opportunities to grow, and that’s what fuels my passion for coding every day.

-💬 Come ask me about anything, it would be my pleasure to speak with you!
+💬 Feel free to reach out if you want to discuss tech, collaborate, or just chat!

 #### Connect with me